Maruf-co/tinkoff-game-admin-webpage/README.md

-# T-Quest | admin web-page
+# T-Quest | admin webpage

 Website for the admin of the T-Quest game to moderate it.

 ## Description

-Intellectual game T-Quest consist of different test-questions that need to be created/modified.
+Intellectual T-Quest game consist of different test-questions that need to be created/modified.
 For this reason admin of the game needs this web-site, where he has all necessary functionality.
 For example, storing leaderboards of players inside one room, creating presets of questions with later modification of them, managing presets/rooms, etc. More detailed description of each page provided in next section below

 ___
 ## Login page
-Ordinary login page needed for different admins preventing access of everyone to website
+Ordinary login page for several admins preventing access of everyone to website

 ![Login](src/images/login.png)